PacktPublishing/Solution-Architecture-with-.NET/README.md

 ## Get to Know the Author
 **Jamil Hallal**
 is a results-driven .NET solutions architect with a strong track record of designing and developing enterprise software solutions that dramatically increase organizational effectiveness.
 He is certified as a Microsoft Certified Professional, designing and developing enterprise applications.
 He has extensive experience in building large-scale .NET web solutions, process automation, SharePoint portals, business intelligence and data analytics solutions, document management and archiving, microservices and service-based applications, and AI solutions, with a career spanning over 15 years in various industries.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801075626">https://packt.link/free-ebook/9781801075626 </a> </p>